Michal Fargo is a ceramist artist, born in 1984 in the centre of Israel.

 After graduating at the Royal College of Art, Michal moved to Berlin, where she taught at UdK for a year and had set up her own studio in Neukolln, where she keeps on developing new works.

-At 2019 Michal was selected as one of the finalists for the Loewe Craft prize that took place in Tokyo Japan.
+In 2019 Michal was selected as one of the finalists for the Loewe Craft Prize.